ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 query, e.g., because of resource depletion, but this is not modeled in the present specification.)

-> Discussion: are we ready for the error model defined here, i.e. one
+> Discussion (D1): are we ready for the error model defined here, i.e. one
 > that does not have runtime errors, but only compile time errors?

 ## Processing Model